Atothendrew/bootcamp-simple-falcon-api/README.md

     ```make run-docker```

-    This will build your image and run it in the background.
-To stop it, run `make stop`.
+    This will build your image and run it in the background, and then start tailing the logs for it.
+To quit out of the logs, type `ctrl-c`.
+To stop the containers created from `make run-docker`, run `make stop`.

-3. Try running tests!
+3. The default container will run the tests every minute or so.
+You can also manually run them with this command:

     ```make test-docker```